DanReker/CoAggregators/simulations/README.md

 # Co-Aggregators Simulations

 ## Introduction
-A Workflow to create a Molecular Dynamics (MD) simulation from set of SMILES strings of given aggregators/nonaggregators.
+A workflow to create and automatically analyze short Molecular Dynamics (MD) simulation from a set of drug and excipient SMILES strings to determine potential co-aggregation.

 Dependency
 - Python (3.6>)